GA-repos/course-intro/README.md

 ### Cooperation.
 (Hou)

 * You'll be learning, eating, growing, failing, and succeeding **together** for the next 12 weeks.
-* Teamwork will be paramount to your success as an SEIR student
+* Teamwork will be paramount to your success as an SEIR student and beyond.
+Programming is a teamwork-driven profession.
+You will learn more from each other than from the instructors!

 ### Re-learning how to learn (Esin)